mukmookk/streamDAQ/README.md

 ## Project Description

-As a data engineer, I constantly seek opportunities to enhance my skills and expand my knowledge in the field.
+As a pre-data engineer, I constantly seek opportunities to enhance my skills and expand my knowledge in the field.
 This repository serves as a platform where I explore various data engineering concepts, experiment with different technologies, and develop small projects to tackle interesting challenges.

+## Goals
+- Enhancing performance to handle large-scale data processing more efficiently.
+- Improving scalability to accommodate growing data volumes and user base.
+- Enhancing fault tolerance and resilience to ensure high availability.
+- Simplifying the codebase and improving maintainability for easier development and troubleshooting.
+- Incorporating modern architectural patterns and design principles.
+- Adopting the latest technologies and frameworks that better suit our requirements.

+I'm excited about this rebuilding process as it provides us with a unique opportunity to learn and apply advanced data engineering concepts.
+I look forward to gaining a deeper understanding of data engineering principles, such as data integration, data pipelines, data quality, and more.

 ## Technologies Used